hlong24399/Dijkstra--Alg/README.md

 # Dijkstra-s-Alg - Build.For.Fun

-This program will help to visualize Dijsktra's algorithm ( graphic is done by SFML).
+This app will help to visualize Dijsktra's algorithm ( graphic is done by SFML).

 # How to use